RealLukeMartin/toro/README.md

-After init.sh finishes, got to http://web.myapp.docker:8000/
+After init.sh finishes, go to http://web.myapp.docker:8000/

+### Clean up

 When you are done with your environment, run: